lauracutting/typetune/_posts/2020-11-18-the-dawn-of-the-digital-age-album-cover.md

 ![If You're Reading This It's Too Late (2015)](../uploads/drake.jpg "If You're Reading This It's Too Late (2015)")

 The black handwritten letters form a stark contrast with the blank background.
-Due to its simplicity, the album cover could easily be translated into other forms of branding such as t shirts and promotional posters.
+Due to its simplicity, the album cover can easily be translated into other forms of branding such as t shirts and promotional posters.
 The handwritten style typeface provides a level of familiarity, bridging the gap between Drake and his fans.

 The album evoked an instant reaction from viewers, quickly becoming a [](http://fusion.net/list/50583/15-of-the-best-drake-if-youre-reading-this-album-cover-parodies/)meme — it was used as a template for jokes, creating interest - helping to promote the album through their satire.
 Due to its direct and notable style, it can be copied endlessly without distorting the original design.